Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/request-list/views.md

 ## Columns
 The Columns tab lets you define which columns will be available in the request list when you select the View.

-* **Available Display Columns**<br>Click on any of the available columns to enable or disable them from being included in the Request List when this View is selected.
+* **Available display columns**<br>Click on any of the available columns to enable or disable them from being included in the Request List when this View is selected.
 The order of the columns can also be changed by a drag and drop of each of the available columns
 * **Revert**<br>The Revert button will put the list of selected columns back to the original default selection.
-* **+ Custom Column**<br>If Custom Fields have been used in the design of your request forms, this option provides the ability to add columns to display the information captured in your custom fields.
+* **+ Custom column**<br>If Custom Fields have been used in the design of your request forms, this option provides the ability to add columns to display the information captured in your custom fields.
 When adding a custom column you will have the option to
     * *Column*<br>Select one of the available custom fields that contains the information that you would like to display as a column on your View
     * *Visible*<br>Turn this on in order to activate this new column on your Request List
     * *Language*<br>Set the language for your Display Name.
 This can be useful when sharing your View with other users that might use a different language.